eaobservatory/hedwig/doc/user/register.rst

 This serves as a reminder that you are logged in.
 Don't forget to log out when you are done using this system if someone else may have access to your computer.
-Your session will automatically time out after two hours of inactivity --- you will be prompted to log in again in this case.
+Your session will automatically time out after twelve hours of inactivity --- you will be prompted to log in again in this case.

 .. image:: image/profile_complete.png